jwillesen/everyday-depression/getting_better.md

 One day in February, about 8 weeks after I started taking pills, I was driving with my family, and I sighed.
 But it was a different kind of sigh.
 It was a sigh of satisfaction.
 A sigh of just being happy to be with my family.
 It was the first time in my life I'd sighed like that.

 Other people started noticing changes in me as well.
 One of my wife's close friends asked about why I seemed so different.
-My wife explained to her about my treatment and the pills I was taking, and she said, "Really, it made that big a difference?"
+My wife explained to her about my treatment and the pills I was taking, and she said, "Really?
+It made that big a difference?"

 My son, the same one who made the first comment I'll never forget, said something else that I'll never forget.
 He said, "Boy, Dad sure is in a good mood today."
 And it was true.
 I had never been as happy or as satisfied before in my life.